 It should be noted here that both male and female migrants are embodied subjects with affections and emotions, a less studied area.
-Conradson and Mckay (2007) noted that emotions are always inherent in mobilities, as migrants share the ways they live their lives with other people in many circumstances, no matter whether these constellations are geographically proximate or distant, and "located in the present or past" (p.
+Conradson and Mckay (2007) noted that emotions are always inherent in mobilities, as migrants share the ways they live their lives with other people in many circumstances, matter whether these constellations no are geographically proximate or distant, and "located in the present or past" (p.
 167).
-Some research on migrants' transnational relationships has shown that migrants experience various feelings that affect their decisions to migrate and reside.
-These "felt-dimensions" (Conradson & Mckay, 2007, p.
-167) may include filial piety and commitment towards families, friends and communities, or guilt when they cannot fulfill communal or familial obligations.
+Some research on migrants' transnational relationships has shown migrants that experience various feelings that affect their decisions to migrate and reside.
+These "feltdimensions" (Conradson & Mckay, 2007:167) may include filial piety and commitment towards families, friends and communities, or guilt when they cannot fulfil communal or familial obligations.
 These emotions are affected by their contact and interactions with other people.
 For instance, Robertson's (2011a) research on international students awaiting PR (permanent residency) outcomes in Australia posited that education migrants encounter a mix of negative and positive feelings such as anxiety, disappointment, happiness and hopelessness that come from their interactions with their families.
-To prove her argument about prospective student-turned-migrants' precariousness, Robertson (2011a) told a story about a would-be student-migrant who failed to pay an unexpected tax debt because of lack of clear advice on the change of her tax status.
+To prove her argument about prospective studentturned-migrants' precariousness, Robertson (2011a) told a story about a would-be studentmigrant who failed to pay an unexpected tax debt because of lack of clear advice on the change of her tax status.
 This future migrant was unable to fly back home to attend a family funeral.
-This made her feel extremely guilty, sad and skeptical about her residency prospects.
+This made her feel extremely guilty, and sceptical about her residency sad prospects.
 In other words, emotions show migrants' very existence, allowing migration researchers to understand costs for mobilities through the relations between migrants and others in the surrounding world.

-To explore the influences of emotionality on migration, researchers should pay attention to migrants' relational engagement with the world, as this produces and affects transnational subjectivities.
-We must probe into migrants' experiences of their engagement with other people in "multiple (and not just social) timespaces of movement" (Shubin, 2015, p.
-351).
-In an engagement with the world, migrants are known to confront challenges, encounter precariousness and identify opportunities.
+To explore the influences of emotionality

+on migration, researchers should pay attention to migrants' relational engagement with the world, as this produces and affects transnational subjectivities.
+We must probe into migrants' experiences of their engagement with other people in "multiple (and not just social) timespaces of movement" (Shubin, 2015: 351).
+In engagement with the world, migrants are known to confront challenges. encounter precariousness and identify opportunities.
 Exploring various ways migrants experience (contradictory) emotions can help researchers partly reveal the complexities of mobilities.